Summary

 3. Add more text to the text element.

 You see that this element and the Box grow down automatically.
-The Box also grows while adding more controls.
+The Box also grows while adding more Elements.
 Change the Box Height and Width by pulling the markers on the Box borders.

 Customize Box